moosend/mooskin-ui/components/TextEditor/README.md

 <TextEditor />
 ```

-For correct use the TextEditor `value` prop should be controlled by state which is a draftJS EditorState
+For correct use the TextEditor `editorState` prop should be controlled by state which is a draftJS EditorState

 ```
 import { EditorState } from 'draft-js';